Jeddf/Minim/README.md

 * VICE.com

 ##### Instructions
-* Run 'Minim.py' to run flask server (WARNING: DEBUG is ON)
+* 'Python Minim.py' to run flask app server (WARNING: DEBUG is ON)
 * Visit the route '/initdb' to initiate local database
 * Visit the route '/refresh' to populate database